-WSPTA//Game Development Competition
+WSPTA Game Development Competition

-The WSPTA//Game Development Competition is a new STEM-based program, introduced in the fall of 2016, to encourage and support student success.
-Students in grades 9-12 attending a school with a PTA in good standing may participate and share their knowledge of computer science based on an assigned theme.
+The WSPTA Game Development Competition is a STEM-based program, introduced in 2016, to encourage and support student success.
+Students attending a middle or high school with a PTA/PTSA in good standing may participate and share their knowledge and creativity based on an assigned theme.

 Students must participate through a local PTA/PTSA in good standing.
 Parent groups not affiliated with WSPTA are not eligible to sponsor this program.
 It is the responsibility of the local PTA/PTSA to determine each student’s eligibility in the program.
 A student/team may develop an entry in or outside of school.